 No need for lenders to take collateral for loans up to $25,000.
 For loans over $350,000, the SBA requires that the lender collateralize the loan to the maximum extent possible up to the loan amount.
-If business fixed assets do not “fully secure” the loan, the lender may include trading assets (using 10% of current book value for the calculation) and must take available equity in the personal real estate (residential and investment) of the principals as collateral.
+If business fixed assets do not “fully secure” the loan.
+The lender may include trading assets (using 10% of current book value for the calculation) and must take available equity in the principal’s personal real estate (residential and investment) as collateral.

 What else should I know?

 Keep in mind that the SBA doesn’t fund these loans directly to small business owners, but banks receive a guarantee that the SBA will repay a portion of the loan if you default on payments.
 If you think you’re suited for a 7(a) loan, check out these resources and a checklist to help prepare your loan application.

 BitX Funding is an online marketplace for small business owners looking to fund a project.
 We specialize in connecting small business owners with lenders who will compete for your business.
 We believe small business owners drive the economy and are passionate about helping your company reach its full potential.